adamtilson/ense370/lab-4/lab-doc.md

 - This will print all of the equipped weapons in the attack descrption.
 - It will also sum the damages of each weapon together.

 We can use the ability of classes to invoke their parents class to easily achieve this through inheritance.
-Consider the branch of a Knight with two Swords...
+Consider the branch of a Knight with a sword and a bow...

 ![Knight Two Weapons][Knight Two Weapons]